Updated June 2013

 In the past, HIV was spread by transfusion with blood products, such as whole blood or the "factor" used by hemophiliacs.
 Many people were infected this way.
 The blood supply is now much more strictly tested and controlled.
 The odds of being infected from receiving blood or blood factor in the US are very low.

-It is also possible to get HIV from skin grafts or transplant organs taken from HIV+ people.
+It is also possible to get HIV from skin grafts or transplanted organs taken from HIV+ people.
 Again, the risk is considered very low, as these ‘body products’ are required to be strictly tested in the same way as blood products.
 Semen donations collected by sperm banks for artificial insemination are also considered ‘body products’ and strictly tested.
 Private semen samples that are not processed by sperm banks or similar organizations are not subject to the same testing.
 It is important for anyone receiving a private donor’s sperm for artificial insemination to have the donor tested for HIV.

 You cannot get HIV from donating blood – a new, sterile (clean) needle is used for each donation.